centrifuge/documentation/docs/use/participate-in-network/index.md

 Yes.
 You can vote with as many tokens as you want, and they simply become bonded and unbonded

 ### Can I vote with staked tokens?
-Yes you can vote with staked tokens
+Yes, when staking is enabled, you can also continue to vote with staked tokens.

 It’s important though not to vote with your full balance. because otherwise you can’t put for the unlock transaction

 ### How long should I bond in order for it to get counted?
 There is no defined bonding period for the voting, it is up to you how long you decide to bond your tokens to back the candidate(s).
-When staking is enabled, you can also continue to vote with staked tokens.
 The bonding period is 0 so you can unlock anytime, however, when you unbond it no longer impacts the voting outcome.

 You can unbond at any time if you wish to transfer your tokens, once transfers are enabled.
-We encourage community members to continute voting as long as possible however, as these terms for the council are renewed each wee
+We encourage community members to continute voting as long as possible however, as these terms for the council are renewed each week.

 ### How often do we elect councillors?
 There is a new election term every week (7 days).
 So any runners up with higher votes become ‘councilors’ and councillors who have less votes move down into ‘candidates’.